Gold (British radio network): Expansion of DAB outlets

 On 7 September 2015, Global Radio announced Gold would take over the local DAB multiplex slots previously occupied by XFM, following the latter's rebrand as Radio X and its move to the Digital One national multiplex on 21 September 2015.
 The announcement said Gold would become available again on DAB in Manchester, Birmingham, Ayr, Bournemouth, Cambridge, Cornwall, Exeter/Torbay/North Devon, Kent, Norwich, Peterborough, Plymouth, Reading/Basingstoke, Southend/Chelmsford, on the Sussex Coast and in Swindon.
 This is in addition to Gold's existing DAB availability in London, Nottinghamshire, Derbyshire, Leicestershire and Yorkshire.

 On Monday 10 June 2019, Gold expanded to transmit nationally via the Digital One DAB+ multiplex; the station had been using DAB+ for its transmission in London since early 2019.
 The relaunch as a national service was accompanied by a new breakfast show hosted by DJ James Bassam, joining from sister station Capital.

 In September 2019, many of the local-level DAB transmissions of Gold were transferred to a new service, Smooth Country.
 Gold continues to broadcast on DAB in the East Midlands, where Smooth Country took the place of Smooth Chill.

 Following the relaunch of Connect FM as part of Smooth East Midlands on 1 October 2019, Gold programming returned to the AM and local DAB platforms in Cambridgeshire and Northamptonshire, reversing the change made to these frequencies in 2014.

 Closure of AM transmitters

-The 2020s have seen Global withdraw from AM transmission and by 2023, Gold only remained on AM in Manchester and London.
+The early years of the 2020s saw Global withdraw from AM transmission and by 2023, Gold only remained on AM in Manchester and London.
 August 2023 saw Global announce that Gold would end its AM broadcasting in London and just before midnight on 29 September 2023 the final song played on Gold 1548 London was the song that had launched Capital Radio nearly half a century earlier - 'Bridge over Troubled Water'.
 Programming then ceased, and a retuning announcement was played until closure of the transmitter just before 1100.
 The Gold London outlet continues on DAB.
 Gold on AM in Manchester ended at the end of April 2024.

 On 12 September 2024, the station was rebranded as Gold Radio with the new strapline "All Time Classics".